Nasdanika/server-side-java-development-for-innovators/chapter-5-scaling-up/README.md

 * Multiple models, routes, tests - unit, integration.
 * Collection of components (back-end stubs and/or connectors) in shared repositories,
 * Trying new technologies, e.g. new UI framework leveraging existing API's and tests.
 Or even side-by-side.
 * Issue reporting ToolbarContributor, also an issue reporting icon to the app pages.
+Index cards and sticky notes do wonders for co-located and allocated (to the project) teams.
+What about distributed and part-time, gleaning knowledge from a multiple buisiness and technology SME's?
+The issue reporting tool bar item allows to glean knowledge from distributed and part time involved people across the organization.
 * New members explore the system.
 Team visualization or team model? - vendor/contact address
 * This book - scaling up knowledge.
 * Tests - store in a repository (maybe only session stats), time dimension